← All claims

 2026 · Diabetol Metab Syndr

-meta-analysis contradicts moderate Meta-analysis in type 2 diabetes found TRE reduced triglycerides but did NOT significantly change total or LDL cholesterol.
+meta-analysis mixed moderate Meta-analysis in type 2 diabetes found TRE reduced triglycerides but did NOT significantly change total or LDL cholesterol.

 Sun